RESTART OF UFFMM AS SCIENTIFIC WORKPLACE.

 To keep the case studies readable as far as possible all needed mathematical concepts and formulas will be explained in a separate appendix section which is central for all case studies.
 This allows an evolutionary increase in the formal apparatus used for the integrated theory.

-Here you can find the actual version of the Micro Editions of the Theory which will continuously be updated and extended by related topics.
+Here you can find the actual version of the theory which will continuously be updated and extended by related topics.

 This sections describes basic assumptions about the cognitive structure of the human AAI expert.